43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

-She is a developer for EDC’s Differentiated Professional Development Project, which is creating a hybrid professional development experience to build teachers’ math content knowledge for teaching and diagnostic and other strategies to support struggling learners.
+Fagan is a co-author of the 2015 book, Bringing Math Students into the Formative Assessment Equation, and contributed to the development of the approach to formative assessment that is described in the book.
+She has also played a key role as a developer for EDC’s Differentiated Professional Development Project, which is creating a hybrid professional development experience to build teachers’ math content knowledge for teaching and diagnostic and other strategies to support struggling learners.

 Fagan was the Director of EDC’s MathScape Curriculum Center, working with schools in Massachusetts, Maine, Colorado, and West Virginia to create curriculum implementation and professional development plans.
 She directed the revision of MathScape: Seeing and Thinking Mathematically middle-grades curriculum, and worked closely on the 2007 edition of the textbook series.
 She was also a collaborator with the NSF-funded Show-Me Center at the University of Missouri and a developer of the Mathematics Improvement Toolkit in collaboration with the National Forum to Accelerate Middle Grades Reform.